francescogaffi/francescogaffi.github.io/_pages/teaching.md

 **Lecturer** at University of Notre Dame:

 Fall semester 2023
-* Introduction to probability, B.Sc. in Applied and Computational Mathemtics and Statistics
+* Introduction to probability, B.Sc. in Applied and Computational Mathematics and Statistics

 **Teaching assistant** and **Adjunct lecturer (AL)** at Bocconi University: